 In 2022, the U.S. accounted for over 16.9 million digital nomads.
 Another survey found that flexibility was the most significant benefit cited by teleworkers.
 Over 60% want flexibility in how they spend their time, their work location, and where they choose to live.
 Digital nomads were primarily self-employed as of 2022, many were business owners, and around 35 percent were freelancers or gig workers.

 This step by step guide will tell you all you need to know on how to become a digital nomad and start living an independent life with flexibility and freedom of working from anywhere.

-A digital nomad is an individual who makes money online working remotely while traveling the world.
+A digital nomad is an individual who embraces a lifestyle characterized by both freedom and flexibility.
+At its core, being a digital nomad means having the ability to work remotely while simultaneously having the freedom to travel and explore the world.
 They typically have no fixed location or office space and use tools such as laptops, smartphones, and cloud-based software to conduct their work from anywhere.

 How I Became a Digital Nomad

 My UX design career began 30+ years ago at Apple Computer and then working for various technology companies in the San Francisco Bay area.
 By 2015, wanting more flexibility and an excellent work-life balance, I joined a consulting company called TopTal which provided me with high-paying contracts for my UX skills regardless of where I was located.